Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Introduction

-We analyze the power of established test statistics—\citet{pesaran2008testing}, \citet{su2013testing}, and the LM-type test of \citet{breitung2016lagrange}—under a sequence of \emph{doubly local alternatives} designed to capture grouped patterns.
-These alternatives are doubly local in the sense that (i) the population is split into a dominant group and a remainder set of units (possibly partitioned into several groups), and (ii) the slope differences across groups shrink at a controlled rate.
-This design allows us to characterize how power depends jointly on the convergence rate of group-specific differences and the relative size of the remainder group(s).
-We consider this setup across several scenarios: two groups; multiple groups, where the number of groups is either fixed or increases with the cross-sectional dimension $N$; and both large-\(N\), large-\(T\) panels and large-\(N\), fixed-\(T\) panels, where \(T\) denotes the time dimension.
+We analyze the power of established test statistics—\citet{pesaran2008testing}, \citet{su2013testing}\footnote{In the setup considered here, the test of \citet{su2013testing} coincides with that of \citet{lu2017determining} when specialized to the single-group null; our results therefore cover both simultaneously.}, and the LM-type test of \citet{breitung2016lagrange}—under a sequence of \emph{doubly local alternatives} designed to capture small-group heterogeneity.
+These alternatives are doubly local in the sense that $(i)$ only the slopes of small groups of individuals deviate from the dominant common slope, and $(ii)$ the slope differences across groups shrink at a controlled (Pitman-type) rate.
+This design characterizes how power depends jointly on the group-specific slope differences and the size of the groups.
+We develop the analysis for a benchmark setting with two groups (one dominant majority, one heterogeneous remainder), and for extensions with multiple groups, with either a fixed or growing number of groups.
+The analysis covers both large-$N$, large-$T$ panels and large-$N$, fixed-$T$ panels, where $T$ denotes the time dimension.

-Our analysis yields several findings.
-We derive the boundaries that characterize when grouped patterns are detectable by linking the rate at which slope differences vanish, $\gamma$, to the size of the remainder group(s), $M$.
-In large-$N$, large-$T$ panels, the boundary is governed by $\gamma \asymp M^{1/2}T^{1/2}/N^{1/4}$.
-This result nests the classical $N^{1/4}\sqrt{T}$ rate—when $M/N \to c>0$—reported in \citet{pesaran2008testing}, \citet{su2013testing}, and \citet{breitung2016lagrange}, derived under analogous Pitman-drift sequences.
-Importantly, the tests remain informative even if $M/N \to 0$, provided $MT \to \infty$ and the boundary condition above is satisfied, making sparse grouped alternatives detectable as well.
-When $T$ is fixed, detectability requires $M$ to be on the order of $\sqrt{N}$ or larger; below this threshold, grouped heterogeneity is undetectable.
-Finally, if the number of groups increases with $N$, detectability depends on the total number of units in the remainder groups, rather than on the sheer count of groups.
-A detailed analysis of each scenario is presented in Section~\ref{sec:Asymptotics}.
-Monte Carlo evidence in Section~\ref{sec:mc} confirm our theoretical findings.
+Our main results deliver a detection boundary by linking the rate at which slope differences vanish, $\gamma$, to the size of the heterogeneous group(s), $M$.
+In large-$N$, large-$T$ panels, this boundary is given by

+which nests the classical $N^{1/4}\sqrt{T}$ rate—obtained when $M/N \to c>0$—reported in \citet{pesaran2008testing}, \citet{su2013testing}, and \citet{breitung2016lagrange} under analogous Pitman-drift sequences.
+Importantly, this boundary shows that the tests remain informative even if $M/N \to 0$, provided $MT \to \infty$ and the boundary condition above holds, thereby enabling detection of small-groups alternatives.
+When $T$ is fixed, detectability requires $M$ to be of order $\sqrt{N}$ or larger; below this threshold, heterogeneity is undetectable.
+Finally, when the number of heterogeneous groups increases with $N$, the tests retain nontrivial power and detectability depends on the total number of units outside the dominant majority rather than on the number of groups per se.